tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : The last time when this configuration is expected to be valid (in seconds since the Unix epoch).
 Servers MUST NOT use any value more than 604800 seconds (7 days) in the future.
-Clients MUST not cache configurations for longer than 7 days, regardless of the expiration_date. [[OPEN ISSUE: Is this the right value?
+Clients MUST NOT cache configurations for longer than 7 days, regardless of the expiration_date. [[OPEN ISSUE: Is this the right value?
 The idea is just to minimize exposure.]]